 I’ll do my best to give you information about what’s happening here in Japan.
-Also, my personal opinion on when I think the borders to Japan will open.
+Also, my personal opinion on when I think the borders to Japan will open for tourism.

 We’re keeping an eye on changes regarding the closed borders for tourism to Japan.
 Join our mailing list below, and we’ll send out a notification when we see lifted travel restrictions!